SuperBruceJia/MetaMath-Fine-Tune-with-LoRA/README.md

 [![License](https://img.shields.io/badge/Running%20on-GPU-red.svg)](https://github.com/SuperBruceJia/MetaMath-Fine-Tune-with-LoRA)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/release/python-390/)

-**P.S.:** Please reach out to [Shuyue Jia](https://github.com/SuperBruceJia) if you would be interested in supporting compute need.
-We are in need of some small-scale assistance at the moment, so any kind of help would be greatly appreciated.
-Thank you very much in advance!

 ## Model Details
 `MetaMath-Fine-Tune-with-LoRA` is trained to reason and answer mathematical problems on [`meta-math/MetaMathQA`](https://huggingface.co/datasets/meta-math/MetaMathQA) dataset.
 We used [`meta-llama/Llama-2-7b-hf`](https://huggingface.co/meta-llama/Llama-2-7b-hf) as a base model and used **LoRA to fine-tune it**.